Language: EN

 In this example, we subscribe the PrintMessage method in the Subscriber class to the MyEvent event of the Publisher.

 In a real project, the Publisher object would be doing its thing.
-When it wants to inform that it triggers
+When it wants to report that it fires

-To unsubscribe from an event, the -= operator is used, removing the event handling method from the event.
+To unsubscribe from an event, the -= operator is used, removing the event handler method from the event.

 publisher.MyEvent -= subscriber.HandleEvent;

-Unsubscribing from events is important to avoid memory and dangling reference issues, especially in long-running applications.
+Unsubscribing from events is important to avoid memory issues and dangling references, especially in long-running applications.

-The normal syntax for creating Events in C# is a bit “verbose”, because we have to define a delegate with the method signature that will handle the event.
+The normal syntax for creating Events in C# is a bit “verbose,” because we have to define a delegate with the signature of the method that will handle the event.

-To simplify the syntax, the generic delegate EventHandler<TEventArgs> was introduced in the .NET Framework version 2.0.
-It is the syntax you will normally use.
+To simplify the syntax, the generic delegate EventHandler<TEventArgs> was introduced in version 2.0 of the .NET Framework.

-This delegate provides a generic way to handle events, which means it can handle any type of event arguments without having to define a custom delegate for each type of event.
+This delegate provides a generic way to handle events, meaning it can handle any type of event arguments without having to define a custom delegate for each type of event.

 public class Publisher